home | what's new | other sitescontact | about

 But let's speak in plain language about the "use of dishonest claim."
 It's so bad today that people will say anything, even when there's damning contrary evidence on video tape.
 But this doesn't matter.
 Today, more and more, the tactic is to make a big false claim, grab the headlines, throw your opponent off-guard, wear him down by having to defend a truckload of lies.
 We've never seen it as bad as it is right now in the US - which makes the days of the Soviet Pravda ("Truth") look good.

-Editor’s note: One of the more outrageous examples of “evading refutation by dishonest claim” is that of accusing an opponent of that which the indicter himself is guilty.
+Editor’s additional note: One of the more outrageous examples of “evading refutation by dishonest claim” is that of accusing an opponent of that which the indicter himself is guilty.
 In some of these cases, the oppressor will charge “What have you got to hide?”; meaning, “You should surrender your rights to privacy (or some other personal liberty) if you have nothing to hide.”
 A good response here is: “I have nothing to hide but much to protect.”

 #5 Diversion to another question, to a side issue, or by irrelevant objection.